TheBrokenPipe/sourcelib/Windows.md

 Yup, you have successfully compiled your first piece of code for this course.

 ## Flashing Your Code
-Flashing the code is another layer of hell, but in the ideal world, run `make flash` and the code should be flashed onto the board, like so:
+Ideally, run `make flash` and the code should be flashed onto the board, like so:

 ```
 C:\Users\yufen\Documents\csse3010\sourcelib\examples\getting-started\blink\nucleo-f429>make flash